mnowotnik/astar_jfx/README.md

 - N

-  It is equal to the number of nodes.
+  This parameter is equal to the number of nodes.
   Typical range: 1 - 200

 - R

-  It is used to compute the chance of a link between two random nodes.
+  The 'R' parameter is used to compute the chance of a link between two random nodes.
   Typical range: 0.01 - 1.0

 ## Screenshot